Earl Shilton: Sport

 Bob Newton (1946–2009), a professional footballer who appeared in Football League matches for Leicester City and Bradford City, was born in Earl Shilton.

+Norman Dagley (1930-1999) was born and raised in Earl Shilton and when he turned 14, like most boys of his time he joined The Earl Shilton Social Institute and there under the tutoring of Reg and Jack Wright he learned the game of billiards.
+Norman was a naturally gifted billiards player and won many county and national competitions and eventually he turned professional and reached the world professional championship in 1977.
+Norman became the first billiard player to win all the major billiard trophies in one season.
+Since his death Norman’s trophies and cue and case are on display in The Stute snooker hall near his favourite table 3.

 Foot racing was once very popular, and many wagers were run for around the local fields.
 On one occasion the village sweep who was to cycle on his three-wheeler, challenged a well-known local runner to race from Shilton Hill to Kirkby, the runner to have the length of the hill start.
 The runner was easily passed down the Kirkby Lane and retired.

 Between the World Wars Earl Shilton boasted a horticultural society, which held an annual flower and sports event in a field in Kings Walk.
 Cycle racing, high jumps, donkey racing and all manner of foot racing were part of its programme.

 A short lived greyhound racing track was opened during 1928.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.